PTSD Attorney for Veterans

 Even brief participation in combat mandates the lower burden of proof.
 Depending on the circumstances, it is important to remember that veterans may have an additional step in proving that they were in combat.

-For some veterans, this is a simple due to military service records or military occupational specialty (MOS) and where and when they served.
-For other veterans it may not be obvious they served in combat.
+For some veterans, this is simple due to military service records or their military occupational specialty (MOS) showing combat service.
+For other veterans, it may not be obvious they served in combat.
 For these veterans, the VA looks to not only military service records and MOS, but also military decorations, buddy statements, letters to family and friends, newspapers or regimental or divisional newsletters, photographs, or any credible evidence that helps to establish whether the veteran was in combat.
-If a veteran argues that they were in combat action that cannot be confirmed by their MOS or military service records, the VA makes a finding as to the credibility of their statement and provides reasons for its finding of whether the veteran engaged in combat, keeping with the benefit of the doubt rule.
+If a veteran argues that they were in combat action that cannot be confirmed by their MOS or military service records, the VA makes a finding as to the credibility of their statement and provides reasons for its finding on whether the veteran engaged in combat, while applying the “benefit of the doubt” rule.

-Here, if a veteran proves they served in combat and identifies a stressor that is not impossible to believe and they have a current diagnosis of PTSD (see step 1), the VA has to develop the evidence.
+Here, if a veteran proves they served in combat, identifies a credible stressor, and they have a current diagnosis of PTSD (see step 1), the VA has to develop the evidence.
 The VA looks for evidence of combat service and additional evidence the combat stressor took place.
 A good idea for veterans is to request records too.
 Service records may be found at the National Personnel Records Center, the US Army and Joint Services Records Research Center, the Marine Corps Archives and Special Collections, and the National Archives.

 Having established the veteran served in combat, the VA also accepts lay evidence as proof the stressor happened during combat even in the absence of official records or supporting clinical evidence.
 If the veteran does not have any other evidence the stressor occurred other than their own statement, as long as there is not clear and convincing evidence to the contrary, the VA is must apply the benefit of the doubt rule and accept the veteran’s own statement that the stressor occurred.